Braves back in Atlanta, where other teams come to celebrate

 Duvall, who is 3 of 7 with five RBIs off the bench, is a logical candidate to get his first start.

 “That’s something I’ve been thinking about,” Snitker said.
-“I’ve been thinking about a lot of things, but that’s one of the topics.”
+“I’ve been thinking about a lot of things.”

+The Cardinals are getting plenty of production from their two big boppers.

+Marcell Ozuna is hitting .471 with two homers and four RBIs, while Paul Goldschmidt has also gone deep twice while posting a .438 average.

+“It’s nice to have the two big pillars of your lineup in good places and doing damage,” St. Louis manager Mike Shildt said.
+“They’re both in a great spot.”

-Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com
+Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 and find his work at https://apnews.com

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports